innesm4/innesm4.github.com/_posts/2014-07-27-dinosaur-konami-js.md

 After long design and development process I am pleased to announce the first release of <a href='http://innesm4.github.io/dinosaur_konami.js'>Dinosaur Konami JS</a> version 1.0.

-Dinosaur Konami JS is a a problem solver.
+Dinosaur Konami JS is a problem solver.

 Have you every wanted to put a dinosaur on your corporate website but couldn't get the idea past management?